makrai/notes/zarriess21-decoding-survey.md

     generated.
 Even the first neural papers mentioned the need
-  * In the case of story generation or paragraph generation, sampling is further combined with additional constraints aimed at avoiding repetitions in long texts, such as, e.g., trigram blocking in Melas-Kyriazi+ [122]
+  * In the case of story generation or paragraph generation, sampling is further combined with additional constraints aimed at avoiding repetitions in long texts, such as, eg, trigram blocking in Melas-Kyriazi+ [122]
 * in MT systems in Table 2, there is not a single paper that uses diversity-oriented decoding, and the same holds for data-to-text generation
 * In summarization, Radford+ [11]’s system uses top-k sampling, but their work